ellemenno/loomtasks/README.md

 Support for docs tasks comes from [`loomlib_doc.rake`](lib/tasks/rakefiles/loomlib_doc.rake).
 Use of [lsdoc][lsdoc] is assumed.

-`doc/` contains config, a template, and source files to be converted into documentation.
-The documentation is not packaged with the loomlib; it is generated into a `docs/` directory for [GitHub pages][gh-pages] to render.
+`docs/` contains configuration and source files to be converted into documentation.
+The documentation is not packaged with the loomlib; it is generated into a site from `docs/` directory by [GitHub pages][gh-pages].
 Note that this requires an option be set for the source code repository (see [Publishing from a docs/ folder][gh-docs]).<br>

-    └─doc
-      ├─src/
+    └─docs
+      ├─_api/
-      │ ├─_config.yml
+      ├─_config.yml
+      ├─_data/
+      ├─_includes/
+      ├─_layouts/
-      │ ├─examples/
+      ├─examples/
-      │ ├─guides/
+      ├─guides/
-      │ └─index.md
+      └─index.md
-      └─template/

-* project level configuration for lsdoc is defined in `doc/src/_config.yml`
+* project level configuration for jekyll and the site theme is defined in `docs/_config.yml`
-* the documentation home page is written in markdown as `doc/src/index.md`
+* the documentation home page is written in markdown as `docs/index.md`
-* (optional) example pages are written under `doc/src/examples/`; they will have their own tab in the generated docs site
+* (optional) example pages are written under `docs/examples/`; they will have their own tab in the generated docs site
-* (optional) guide pages are written under `doc/src/guides/`; they will have their own tab in the generated docs site
+* (optional) guide pages are written under `docs/guides/`; they will have their own tab in the generated docs site
-* the documentation template is stored under `doc/template/`.
+* [lsdoc][lsdoc] provides some files under `docs/_data/`, `docs/_includes/`, and `docs/_layouts/` to facilitate documentation generation.
 Use of [Programming Pages][programming-pages] is assumed
-* [lsdoc][lsdoc] will use the files under `doc/` to create a site under `docs/` that GitHub Pages will render after it is pushed to your GitHub repository

 #### demos